reactjs/react.dev/beta/src/pages/apis/usestate.md

 ---

-### Adjusting derived state during rendering {/*adjusting-derived-state-during-rendering*/}
+### Storing information from previous renders {/*storing-information-from-previous-renders*/}

 Usually, you will update state in event handlers.
-However, **in rare cases you might want to adjust state in response to rendering -- for example, you might want to change a state variable when a prop changes**.
-This is called "derived state" because the state change is caused by some other, earlier state change elsewhere.

-In most cases you don't need derived state:
+However, in rare cases you might want to adjust state in response to rendering -- for example, you might want to change a state variable when a prop changes.
+In most cases, you don't need this:

 * **If the value you need can be computed entirely from the current props or other state, [remove that redundant state altogether](/learn/choosing-the-state-structure#avoid-redundant-state).** If you're worried about recomputing too often, the [`useMemo` Hook](/apis/usememo) can help.
 * If you want to reset the entire component tree's state, [pass a different `key` to your component.](#resetting-state-with-a-key)
 * If you can, update all the relevant state in the event handlers.

-If none of this applies and you still need to adjust some state based on a prop, try derived state.
+In the rare case that none of these apply, there is a pattern you can use to update state based on the values that have been rendered so far, by calling a `set` function while your component is rendering.

 Here's an example.
 This `CountLabel` component displays the `count` prop passed to it: